manzik/itemizer/README.md

    - CRUD functionality for all resources
    - Keep track of inventory products
    - Keep track of shipments and assign a specific number of each product to it
-   - Changes to shipments are automatically reflected in the inventory (ex. adding 2 item of a specific product to a shipment decreases inventory levels for that product by 2)
+   - Changes to shipments are automatically reflected in the inventory (ex. adding 2 items of a specific product to a shipment decreases inventory levels for that product by 2)

 Technologies:
    - Backend Framework: Rails